Support for PhDs

-TARGETconnect enables you to book online to see a Careers Consultant.
-Look for the specialist careers interviews which we offer for PhD students
+If you choose to book online to see a Careers Consultant, please look for the specialist careers interviews listed within TARGETconnect which we offer for PhD students

 - Academic Interviews